leiyycoco/Demand/README.md

 `reg`: the regulation intensity

-'Epochs': the num of iterative traing cycles
+`Epochs`: the num of iterative traing cycles

 `num_classes_sa`: the num of unknown parameters in the state action matrix